walidad-ali/walidad-ali.github.io/_knowledge_base/2026-01-25-e2-visa-tax-structuring-guide.md

 Tip: In most cases, you will register your entity in the state you plan on residing in.
 For example, if you plan on living in Florida, in 99% of the cases, an entity registered with Florida's secretary of state will be the best choice.
 There are exceptions though especially if you plan on raising outside capital down the road in which case a Delaware C-Corp might be a better option.

 ### Step 2: The Tax Election (Federal Level)
-Once your legal entity is formed, you must "exit" the immigration world and enter the tax world.
+Once your legal entity is formed, you must "exit" the legal/business world and enter the tax world.
 The IRS does not necessarily care what you called your business at the State level; they care how you elect to be taxed.

 Depending on your Step 1 choice, your Step 2 options are: